Flemington Parenting Time Lawyer

 If the court determines reuniting the parent and child is warranted, they may create a reunification plan.
 This plan outlines obligations for the petitioning parent to follow before the court agrees to restore their rights.
 To show they are fit to be a parent, the court may ask them to take parenting classes, attend rehab, seek medical treatment or see a therapist, attend an anger management class, or go to reunification therapy.

 Once the non-custodial parent can show they are fit to care for their child, the court may reinstate their parental rights.

 Contact a Flemington Parenting Time Lawyer Today

 If you are a non-custodial parent whose rights have been denied, or you are the custodial parent concerned about contact with the other parent, we can help.
-Contact Katherine K. Wagner, Attorney at Law, today to schedule an initial consultation to learn how we can help.
+Contact the Law Offices of Katherine K. Wagner today to schedule an initial consultation to learn how we can help.